dflock/duncanlock.net/content/posts/tech/how-i-built-this-website-using-pelican-part-2-themes.rst

     Done: Processed 13 articles and 1 pages in 5.83 seconds.

 This should just sit there and monitor the site for changes and automatically rebuild it whenever anything changes.
 To test it, open ``pelicanconf.py`` in your text editor and just save it - this should trigger an automatic rebuild.
+Now, whenever you change anything - the theme, the content or the settings, that process will automatically notice & rebuild the site - you just save your changes, then refresh your browser window.

 Standing on the Shoulders of Giants
 ===================================

 My theme - which I'm currently calling Blueprint - wasn't created from scratch.
-It was based on an existing theme, from the pelican-themes repository.
+It was based on an existing theme, from the `pelican-themes repository <https://github.com/getpelican/pelican-themes>`_.
 To checkout this repository and see what themes are available, just check it out from github with ``git``:

 .. code-block:: console